apache/druid/docs/querying/aggregations.md

 > language.
 For information about aggregators available in SQL, refer to the
 > [SQL documentation](sql.md#aggregation-functions).

+You can use aggregations:
-Aggregations specified at ingestion time, from within the ingestion spec, provide a way to summarize data before it enters Apache Druid.
+-  in the ingestion spec during ingestion to summarize data before it enters Apache Druid.
-Aggregations are also used at query time.
+-  at query time to summarize result data.

 The following sections list the types of aggregations available at ingestion and query time.